 Preheat Oven to 375 degrees

 In a medium bowl mix together flour, baking soda and salt.
 Add to mixer softened unsalted butter, sugar and packed brown sugar beating on a medium speed until creamy and smooth.

 Using a small bowl beat eggs, vanilla and bourbon until well blended.

 Turn mixer on low add 1/2 the flour mixer and 1/2 egg mixer to the sugar cream.
 Beat until completely combined then add the rest of the flour and egg mixture to the batter lightly mixing for 1 to 2 minutes.

 Be careful to not over mix as cookies will not be light and fluffy.

 Using a spatula fold in the chocolate chips and cherries to the batter.
-At this point batter will be a little sticky, so use a tablespoon to scoop and drop cookies onto a lightly grease cookie pan spacing 2 inches apart.
+At this point batter will be a little sticky, so use a tablespoon to scoop and drop cookies onto a lightly greased cookie pan spacing 2 inches apart.
 Bake for 9-11 minutes or until cookies are lightly golden brown.

-Remove chocolate cherry cookies from oven and allow to cool for approximately 3 minutes and then remove from pan and place on cooling rack to finish cooling.
+Remove chocolate cherry cookies from oven and allow to cool for approximately 3 minutes and then remove from pan and place on a cooling rack to finish cooling.

 One of my favorite thing to use when baking is coconut cooking spray.
 It makes baking easy and you can lightly grease your baking pans without having a chemical taste you might get from some of the other cooking sprays.